ToshalGhimire/DepthChart/README.md

 ### Designed to be used by fantasy football players

-NFL Teams app is android app that allowes its users to research team stats, get live depth chart, league news and injuries updates.
+NFL Teams is android app that allowes its users to research team stats, get live depth chart, league news and injuries updates.

 Please Check our the [Video Demo](https://www.youtube.com/watch?v=J3jaws8nDek&t=1s)